Plasma membrane: Definition, Structure, Functions, Composition

 These form the outer and inner layers of the middle Lipid layer of the plasma membrane.
 These are loosely connected and timely separated even by milled treatment.
 These are soluble in aqua solution.

-Spectrin found in erythrocytes cytochrome C found in mitochondria and acetylcholinesterase in electroplates membranes are peripheral proteins.
+Spectrin in erythrocytes, cytochrome C in mitochondria, and acetylcholinesterase in electroplate membranes are peripheral proteins.

 Integral or intrinsic proteins –